AaltoSciComp/python-for-scicomp/parallel.rst

 parallelization strategies like OpenMP "directly".

 However, an interesting workaround for this can be to couple Python with other languages which do not have the GIL.
+This also works just as well when you don't need parallelism, but need to make an optimized algorithm for a small part of the code.

 Two strategies are common: